WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - Main paper we referred to: [(2015) Ordinal Regression Methods: Survey and Experimental Study](https://ieeexplore.ieee.org/abstract/document/7161338)
   - Benefits of ordinal binary decomposition:
     - "It is important to note that naïve approaches and ordinal binary decompositions can be applied using almost any base binary classifier or regressor."
-    - Our testing showed that ordinal binary decomposition offered significant improvement in test performance over the multi-class classification especially for linear models (e.g. multinomial logistic regression)
+    - We showed that ordinal binary decomposition offered significant improvement in test performance over the multi-class classification especially for linear models (e.g. multinomial logistic regression)
       - Shortcoming of multi-class classification: straightforward but 0-1 misclassification matrix ignores ranking of the labels
     - AML regulators prefer linear models with a high degree of model interpretability and transparency
     - Binary classifiers are well-studied and many algorithms are readily available

 ### Evaluation metric = <ins>Multipartite AUC</ins>

-- Implemented as MultipartiteAUC (quote the source code line here)
+- Implemented as MultipartiteAUC(y_true, y_score, average = 'macro')
   - The score ranges from 0 to 1
     - The model producing the perfect ranking has a score of 1, while random guessing has a score of 0.5
   - Paper: (2009, Furnkranz, Hullermeier, Vanderlooy) [Binary Decomposition Methods for Multipartite Ranking](https://link.springer.com/content/pdf/10.1007/978-3-642-04180-8_41.pdf)
-  - = Macro-weighted to address class imbalance
+  - Macro-weighted to address class imbalance
   - = OneVsOne Macro AUC but with the flexibility to calculate a weighted average
     - Also see sklearn implementation of [average_multiclass_ovo_score](https://github.com/scikit-learn/scikit-learn/blob/main/sklearn/metrics/_base.py)
 - How it works: a model with a high multipartite AUC score can rank